theupshift/chrdev/posts/2020-04-19-devblog-yet-another-static-site-generator-seriously.md

 So, surely it might break, but *adding new features, maintaining the software and fixing defects* will be **much, much easier**.
 Trust me on this.

+### Developer experience

+The DX is an important part when using software, at least for me.

+I don't want to spend my time downloading huge tools, to later wait again and struggle with the tool.

+A tool should be easy, intuitive, lightweight and flexible to use.

+If it doesn't comply with my needs, I'm gonna switch (or build my own).

+`devblog` tries to be as lightweight as possible, it provides a simple API to interact with it and I think it's pretty flexible and can be tailored to your needs.

 ## Open Source and GPL licensed

 You can find the source here, if you're interested in how it works internally: [github.com/christian-fei/devblog](https://github.com/christian-fei/devblog)